bregman-arie/devops-exercises/README.md

 <summary>What is CSMA/CD?
 Is it used in modern ethernet networks?</summary><br><b>

 CSMA/CD stands for Carrier Sense Multiple Access / Collision Detection.
-Its primarily focus it to manage access to shared medium/bus where only one host can transmit at a given point of time.
+Its primary focus is to manage access to a shared medium/bus where only one host can transmit at a given point of time.

 CSMA/CD algorithm:

 1. Before sending a frame, it checks whether another host is already transmitting a frame.
 2. If no one is transmitting, it starts transmitting the frame.
-3. If two hosts transmitted at the same time, we have a collision.
+3. If two hosts transmit at the same time, we have a collision.
 4. Both hosts stop sending the frame and they send to everyone a 'jam signal' notifying everyone that a collision occurred
 5. They are waiting for a random time before sending again
 6. Once each host waited for a random time, they try to send the frame again and so the cycle starts again